How Rho makes it easy to set up Deposit Account Control Agreements (DACA)

 Wrap-up: Set up a DACA with Rho today

-While Rho makes it easy to boost your bottom line and improve the efficiency of processes like accounts payable, we’re also proud to offer business banking services and live customer support available 24H Mon-Fri, 10-7pm ET on weekends that helps businesses achieve more faster.
+While Rho makes it easy to boost your bottom line and improve the efficiency of processes like accounts payable, we’re also proud to offer business banking services and customer support available 24H Mon-Fri, 10-7pm ET on weekends that helps businesses achieve more faster.

 If you are a business interested in working with a third-party lender and you need a DACA, Rho is happy to help.